-Landec has been unprofitable during each fiscal year since its inception, except for the seven-month period ended May 25, 2003, and may incur additional losses in the future.
-The amount of future net profits, if any, is highly uncertain and there can be no assurance that Landec will be able to reach or sustain profitability for an entire fiscal year.
-From inception through February 29, 2004, Landec's accumulated deficit was \$59.6 million.
+Landec has been unprofitable during each fiscal year since its inception, except for the fiscal year ended May 30, 2004, and the sevenmonth period ended May 25, 2003, and may incur additional losses in the future.
+The amount of future net profits, if any, is highly uncertain and there can be no assurance that Landec will remain consistently profitable.
+From inception through August 29, 2004, Landec's accumulated deficit was \$56.0 million.